Below is a part of the article. For more click here: http://www.prweb.com/releases/meetings/green/prweb2705244.htm

 By establishing the "Meeting Green" program, the resort will offer Basic, Intermediate and Advanced plans for groups wanting to make sure their stay is as ecologically sound as possible.
 These programs go beyond the usual guest recycling programs, printing on recycled paper with soy based ink, and use of non-chemical housekeeping cleaners.

 The resort is also renovating the 100-year-old-plus Stallion Barn, which still stands on the grounds and is only a few hundred feet from the on-site equestrian center, and turning it into function space - part of 12,000 square feet available for group usage.
-In addition, Salamander Resort & Spa is creating two "treehouse" treatment rooms in the edge of the woods overlooking a creek.
-The resort's spa features 14 additional treatment rooms inside the main building, seven of which include an outdoor treatment patio.

 The design architect for Salamander Resort & Spa is WATG from Irvine, CA, and the architect of record is Architecture, Inc, of Reston, VA.
 Renowned Residential Designer Thomas Pheasant of Washington, D.C., designed the King Guestroom and inspired the overall design.
 Forrest Perkins of Dallas and Washington, D.C., is the interior designer and interior architect of record.
 BluSpas of Whitefish, MT, is the spa consultant, Turner Construction of New York City is the general contractor, and Mark G. Anderson Consultants of Washington, D.C., is the project manager.
 The resort's culinary director is Todd Gray, co-owner of Equinox restaurant in Washington, D.C.